Payments on Account

 - By cheque through the post to HMRC

-How to check your payments on account
+How to check your payments

 Being able to have access to an overview of your tax liability is always useful.
 You are able to regularly check the status of your tax affairs through your personal Government Gateway account.
 Once you have logged in, you’ll be able to view your last self-assessment tax return.
 Select the option to view and you’ll also see more options to view statements which is where you’ll be able to see any payments on account you’ve already made, as well as the payments you need to make towards your next bill if applicable.